OntoUML/ontouml-json2graph/README.md

 pip install -r requirements.txt
 ```

+You also need run `pre-commit install` to set up the git hook scripts.

 The ontouml-json2graph package was developed using test-driven-based development.
 Multiple tests are available inside
 the following folder: `ontouml-json2graph/json2graph/tests`.
 To execute the tests, run the following command from inside the project's root folder: